Great Sioux War of 1876: Background

 The Cheyenne had migrated west to the Black Hills and Powder River Country before the Lakota and introduced them to horse culture about 1730.
 By the late 18th century, the growing Lakota tribe had begun expanding its territory west of the Missouri River.
 They pushed out the Kiowa and formed alliances with the Cheyenne and Arapaho to gain control of the rich buffalo hunting grounds of the northern Great Plains.
 The Black Hills, located in present-day western South Dakota, became an important source to the Lakota for lodge poles, plant resources and small game.
-They are considered sacred to the Lakota culture.

 By the early 19th century, the Northern Cheyenne became the first to wage tribal-level warfare.
 Because European Americans used many different names for the Cheyenne, the military may not have realized their unity.
 The US Army destroyed seven Cheyenne camps before 1876 and three more that year, more than any other tribes suffered in this period.
 From 1860 on, the Cheyenne were a major force in warfare on the Plains.
 "No other group on the plains achieved such centralized tribal organization and authority."
 The Fort Laramie Treaty of 1868, signed with the US by Lakota and Northern Cheyenne leaders following Red Cloud's War, set aside a portion of the Lakota territory as the Great Sioux Reservation.
 This comprised the western one-half of South Dakota, including the Black Hills region for their exclusive use.
 It also provided for a large "unceded territory" in Wyoming and Montana, the Powder River Country, as Cheyenne and Lakota hunting grounds.
 On both the reservation and the unceded territory, white men were forbidden to trespass, except for officials of the U.S. government.

 The growing number of miners and settlers encroaching in the Dakota Territory, however, rapidly nullified the protections.
 The US government could not keep settlers out.
 By 1872, territorial officials were considering harvesting the rich timber resources of the Black Hills, to be floated down the Cheyenne River to the Missouri, where new plains settlements needed lumber.
 The geographic uplift area suggested the potential for mineral resources.
 When a commission approached the Red Cloud Agency about the possibility of the Lakota's signing away the Black Hills, Colonel John E. Smith noted that this was "the only portion [of their reservation] worth anything to them".
 He concluded that "nothing short of their annihilation will get it from them".